rahimbaig28/Chat-With-PDF-/README.md

 Python Dependencies
 To install the required libraries, use the following command:

-'''bash
 pip install -r requirements.txt

 ## Required Files
-Add your PDF files to the data directory for ingestion.
+Add your PDF files to the data directory for ingestion.(create a folder name it as data and add your pdf files)